jazzband/sorl-thumbnail/docs/template.rst

 ``format``
 ^^^^^^^^^^
-This controls the the write format and thumbnail extension.
-Formats supported by the shipped eninges are JPEG and PNG.
+This controls the write format and thumbnail extension.
+Formats supported by the shipped engines are JPEG and PNG.
 Default value is JPEG.

 ``colorspace``
 ^^^^^^^^^^^^^^